 3.Electric Car Solutions

 An average EV has 20 moving parts versus that of 10,000+ in an Internal Combustion (IC) engine car.
 Thus, with EVs, the entire equation of purchase and management of spares inventory will change.
 With this, the OEM and Dealership business will also change as many of them will only be assemblers rather than a complex engineering company.
-Also, Dealership Management Software (DMS) will need to undergo a significant change to take care of the new business processes efficiently.
+Also, Electric Vehicle Dealership Management Software (DMS) will need to undergo a significant change to take care of the new business processes efficiently.

 The electric vehicle management software, specifically designed to take care of EV businesses will come to the rescue.
-This sales and service management software can help manage the new business processes effectively.
+This sales and service management software can help manage new business processes effectively.